Blog

 Lastly, unbalanced ductwork can be a leading cause of temperature swings.
 Different houses have different layouts and come in various shapes and sizes.
 Do you notice the upstairs is always cooler in winter and warmer in the summer?
 Does that back bedroom never feel as comfortable as the rest of the home?
 These are all caused by your HVAC system’s ductwork design and layout.

-Zoning is adding motorized or pneumatic dampers in the ductwork and the addition of thermostats that create zones or targeted comfort areas.
-For example, that two-story home would have a thermostat for each floor and dampers inside the HVAC systems ductwork.
+Zoning involves adding dampers in the ductwork that work with thermostats to create zones, or targeted comfort areas.
+For example, that two-story home might have a thermostat for each floor.
+Dampers inside the HVAC system’s ductwork control the amount of heating or cooling that goes to each floor.

 These dampers separate the ductwork so the system can heat/cool the areas independently, providing total home comfort by sending air to the individual floor when needed.

-For more information on what zoning is and how it can help you improve your comfort and end thermostat wars for good, see our blog on “Adding or Upgrading Your AC or Heating?
-See How HVAC Zoning Can Help” or view our video by clicking HERE
+For more information on what zoning is and how it can help you improve your comfort and end thermostat wars for good, see our video explaining how HVAC zoning works.

 Now that we have a better understanding of what causes these temperature issues and how to address them, you can start taking steps to resolve the problems, end the thermostat wars, and seize the comfort inside your home.